TokisanGames/Terrain3D/doc/docs/collision.md

 Collision is generated at runtime using the physics server.
 Regular PhysicsBodies will interact with this collision as expected.
 To detect ground height, use a [ray cast](https://docs.godotengine.org/en/stable/tutorials/physics/ray-casting.html).
 However, outside of regions, there is no collision, so raycasts won't hit.

 Normally the editor doesn't generate collision, but some addons or other activities do need editor collision.
-To generate it, enable `Terrain3D/Debug/Show Collision`, or set `Terrain3D.debug_show_collision`.
+To generate it, enable `Terrain3D/Collision/Collision Mode`, or set `Terrain3D.collision_mode`.
+Set this to `Full / Editor`.
 You can run in game with this enabled.

-This debug option will generate collision one time when enabled or at startup.
-If the terrain is sculpted afterwards, this collision will be inaccurate to the visual mesh until it is disabled and enabled again.
-On a Core-i9 12900H, generating collision takes about 145ms per region, so updating it several times per second while sculpting is not practical.
+This editor option will generate collision one time when enabled or at startup.
+If the terrain is sculpted afterwards, this collision will be inaccurate to the visual mesh until collision is disabled and enabled again.
+On a Core-i9 12900H, generating collision takes about 145ms per 1024m region, so updating it several times per second while sculpting is not practical.
 Currently all regions are regenerated, rather than only modified regions so it is not optimal.
 You can follow [PR#278](https://github.com/TokisanGames/Terrain3D/pull/278) for an improved system.

 See the [Terrain3D API](../api/class_terrain3d.rst) for various functions that configure the collision priority, layers, and mask.